-A working group of representatives of the various partners involved in the programme (ministries, agencies, municipalities, organisations, researchers) has been established to support its implementation.
+A working group of representatives of the various partners involved in the programme (ministries, agencies, municipalities, organisations, researchers, media and corporate life) will be established to support its implementation.
 Similar working groups have been established to provide support for previous Action Plans.

 The principles of the Open Government Partnership (OGP) entail that the work is steered by a body with representatives from non-governmental organisations and the government.
 The Advisory Board on Civil Society Policy (KANE), appointed by the Ministry of Justice, already exists in Finland.
-As with earlier Action Plans, it KANE functions as the body to which OGP refers in steering open government work also in the framework of Action Plan IV.
+As with earlier Action Plans, it will also be expedient to appoint KANE as the body to which OGP refers in steering open government work also in the framework of Action Plan IV.